dfinity/motoko/doc/md/motoko-tools/mo-dev.md

 ## Usage

-You can specify the working directory of your Motoko project, which must contain a `dfx.json` file:
+Specify the working directory of your Motoko project, which must contain a `dfx.json` file:

 ```sh
 mo-dev --cwd path/to/dfx_project